 The third FSB report provided guidance on the identification of critical functions and critical shared services that resolution regimes and strategies should seek to preserve.
 A critical function is one provided by a G-SIFI to third parties where the sudden failure to provide the function would be likely to have a material impact on third parties because of the systemic relevance of the function or of the G-SIFI in providing the function.

 In October 2016, the FSB published the Key Attributes Assessment Methodology for the Banking Sector.
-The Methodology is intended primarily for use in assessments performed by authorities of existing resolution regimes and of any reforms, peer reviews of resolution regimes, and IMF and World Bank assessments of resolution regimes.
+The Methodology is intended primarily for use in assessments performed by authorities of existing resolution regimes and of any reforms, and peer reviews of resolution regimes, and IMF and World Bank assessments of resolution regimes.
 The document sets out five preconditions for effective resolution regimes and 12 key attributes.
 The preconditions include:

 - a well-established framework for financial stability, surveillance and policy formulation;

 - an effective system of supervision, regulation and oversight of banks;